m-lamonaca/programming-notes/CSS/CSS.md

 ### Width

 Sets the width of a block-level element or img; does not work for inline elements (unless their display property is changed).
-Accepts a veriety of length units.
+Accepts a variety of length units.

 ```css
 selector {